-Around 70% of patients with epilepsy can become seizure-free with antiepileptic drug treatment.
+Around 70% of people with epilepsy can become seizure-free with antiepileptic drug treatment.
 The remaining 30% of people with epilepsy may not respond to antiepileptic drugs, and may still experience seizures.
-Older drugs do not prevent seizures for everyone, and they have adverse effects.
-New drugs have been developed to try to treat people who do not respond to the older drugs, and to try to limit the adverse effects.
-These newer drugs may be taken along with the patient's existing medication, as an 'add-on' treatment.
+Older drugs do not prevent seizures for everyone, and they have side effects.
+New drugs have been developed to try to treat people who do not respond to the older drugs, and to try to limit the side effects.
+These newer drugs may be taken along with the person's existing medication, as an 'add-on' treatment.

 Searches of six databases found eight randomised controlled trials (1636 participants), which compared the addition of the antiepileptic drug zonisamide to one or more antiepileptic drugs to a placebo, for a period of 12 weeks, in people with uncontrolled focal epilepsy.

-Taking all the evidence of the trials into account, we found that seizure frequency was significantly reduced for people with focal epilepsy if zonisamide was added to their usual treatment.
+Taking all the evidence of the trials into account, we found that seizure frequency was reduced for people with focal epilepsy if zonisamide was added to their usual treatment.
 Participants treated with 300 mg to 500 mg/day of zonisamide were twice as likely as people given placebo tablets in addition to their usual treatment, to experience at least a 50% reduction in the frequency of their seizures.
-However, adding zonisamide to their usual treatment was associated with an increase in adverse effects, such as problems with co-ordination (ataxia), drowsiness (somnolence), agitation, and anorexia.
+However, adding zonisamide to their usual treatment was associated with an increase in side effects, such as problems with co-ordination (ataxia), drowsiness (somnolence), agitation, and poor appetite (anorexia).

-When used as an add-on treatment in people with focal epilepsy uncontrolled by one or more concomitant antiepileptic drugs, moderate-quality evidence found that zonisamide was more successful than placebo at reducing the frequency of seizures by at least 50%.
+When used as an add-on treatment in people with focal epilepsy, uncontrolled by one or more concomitant antiepileptic drugs, moderate-certainty evidence found that zonisamide was more successful than placebo at reducing the frequency of seizures by at least 50%.
 We were unable to identify minimum effective and maximum tolerated doses.
 The included trials evaluated a maximum stable-dose phase of 18 weeks, so results cannot be used to confirm longer periods of efficacy in seizure control.
-The results cannot be extrapolated to monotherapy or to people with other seizure types or epilepsy syndromes.
+The results cannot be extrapolated to monotherapy, or to people with other seizure types or epilepsy syndromes.

 To evaluate the efficacy and tolerability of zonisamide, when used as an add-on treatment for people with focal epilepsy uncontrolled by one or more concomitant antiepileptic drugs.

-For this update, on 4 September 2017, we searched the Cochrane Epilepsy Group Specialised Register, Cochrane Register of Studies Online, MEDLINE Ovid, ClinicalTrials.gov, and the WHO International Clinical Trials Registry Platform ICTRP.
-We searched SCOPUS on 13 February 2013, but this is no longer necessary, because RCTs and quasi-RCTs in Embase are now included in CENTRAL.
-In addition, we contacted Eisai Limited (makers and licensees of zonisamide) and experts in the field to seek any ongoing or unpublished studies.
+For the latest update, we searched the Cochrane Register of Studies (CRS Web) and MEDLINE Ovid (September 2019).
+In addition, we contacted Eisai Limited (makers and licensees of zonisamide) and experts in the field, to seek any ongoing or unpublished studies.